JoeyStanley/jekyll-for-designers/index.md

 📝 Finalizing a manuscript on Georgia English.

 📝 Revising and resubmitting two papers (one on Pillai scores and the other on Order of Operations).

-📝 Finalizing proofs for a paper on BEG-raising.

 <!--📝 Working on a manuscript based on my dissertation (finally).-->